petermuller/meta-addon/README.md

 meta-addon
 ==========

-Just a layer for adding to some Bitbake recipes I am using in OpenEmbedded development.
+Layer for adding desired functionality to an existing OpenEmbedded image.